UBC-MDS/salesanalyzer/README.md

 ## License

-`salesanalyzer` was created by Yeji Sohn, Daria Khon, Franklin Aryee.
+`salesanalyzer_mds` was created by Yeji Sohn, Daria Khon, Franklin Aryee.
 It is licensed under the terms of the MIT license.

 ## Credits

-`salesanalyzer` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`salesanalyzer_mds` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).